A Guide to play the E Major Scale on Guitar

 5. C# MINOR

 The C# minor is justifiably one of the most commonly played chords in any song in the key of E major since it is the relative minor of E major.
 The C# minor triad has the notes C#, E and G#.
 The chord shape commonly held for this chord resembles the A minor open chord.
 To play C# minor, start by barring all the strings at the 4th fret.
-Next, push down the 4th and 3rd strings at the 6th fret using your ring and pinkie fingers respectively.
+Next, push down the 4th and 3rd guitar strings at the 6th fret using your ring and pinkie fingers respectively.
 Finally, add your middle finger on the 2nd string at the 5th fret.
 Now, with your picking hand, strum from the 5th string, leaving the 6th string untouched.

 6. D# DIMINISHED